cugos/cugos.github.com/2015-spring-fling/index.md

     description: We open the geo-floodgates.
   -
     time: 9:15 AM
-    title: Talk One
+    title: Longer Talks
-    description: 20 minute presentation with padding
+    description: 3 to 4 people will have 20 minutes to present a topic of their choice.
   -
-    time: 9:40 AM
+    time: 10:30 AM
-    title: Talk Two
+    title: Coffee Break
-    description: 20 minute presentation with padding
+    extra_class: break
   -
-    time: 10:05 AM
-    title: Talk Three
-    description: 20 minute presentation with padding
-  -
-    time: 10:30 AM
+    time: 10:45 AM
     title: Lightning Talks
-    description: 4 to 5 people will have 5-10 minutes to talk about a topic of their choice.
+    description: 5 to 6 people will have 5-10 minutes to talk about a topic of their choice.
   -
-    time: 11:30 AM
-    title: Session 1
-    description: We'll break into groups.
-  -
     time: 12:15 PM
     title: Lunch
-    description: Eat some complimentary pizza sponsored by our sponsors
+    description: Eat some complimentary pizza provided by our glorious sponsors
     extra_class: break border
   -
     time: 1:00 PM